d-german/code-quality-design/Writerside/topics/Inheritance.md

 ## Design Guidelines

-- Prefer composition over class inheritance (GOF 20) to avoid tightly coupled dependencies.
+- Prefer composition over class (implementation) inheritance (GOF 20) to avoid tightly coupled dependencies.
 - **Guidelines for Inheritance:**
     - Use the protected access specifier carefully:
         - All fields in a base class should be private; do not use protected data.
 (Riel 82)